 This time of year it’s common for lawns to become waterlogged, especially (if like us) your soil is predominately clay.
-We have a good range of lawn care products in store and online to help.
+We have a good range of lawn care products in store to help.

 But how do you deal with a waterlogged lawn and prevent one in the future?
 Here are 3 essential tips:

 1. Stop!
-If the lawn is completely waterlogged, with water laying on the surface, leave all alone until excess water has drained away, as walking on the lawn will only cause further compaction and damage.
+If the lawn is completely waterlogged, with water laying on the surface, leave it all alone until excess water has drained away, as walking on the lawn will only cause further compaction and damage.

 2. Aerate your lawn.
 Make holes on the lawn surface, by simply spiking the lawn evenly all over, to a depth of 10-15cm (4-6”).
 This can be done using an ordinary garden fork, or to make the job easier, use a pair of aerating shoes.
-This process will not only improve drainage and prevent waterlogging, but will also increase air flow in the lawn and encourage new root growth.
+This process will not only improve drainage and prevent waterlogging but will also increase air flow in the lawn and encourage new root growth.

 3. Carry out seasonal lawn care tasks:

-- In spring apply a high nitrogen fertiliser, this will help the lawn to recover from any winter damage and allow the root system to grow and improve
+- In spring apply high nitrogen fertiliser, this will help the lawn to recover from any winter damage and allow the root system to grow and improve

 - In autumn apply a fertiliser high in phosphates and potash to help keep the grass strong over the winter